 We believe larger bees are weaker to pests and disease and require synthetic chemicals and artificial treatments to survive.
 By gently regressing bees to their heritage size they become stronger and more resilient.
 This allows for an organic, natural approach that produces cleaner honey with less chemicals and toxins.

 Our approach uses the natural honeycomb cell size of 4.9mm, rather than the conventional 5.4mm cell.

-Small cells allow our bees to return to their natural size, as they occur as feral hives.
+Small cells allow our bees to return to their natural size, as they naturally occur in feral colonies.

-No chemicals and/or drugs are used in our beekeeping approach.
+No synthetic chemicals and/or medications are used in our beekeeping approach.
 We only remove true honey surplus, after the bees have ample honey reserves to sustain their long winter dearth.

 Our honey is sourced from a wide variety of wildflowers.
 In perfect synchronicity with how honey bees make honey naturally.

 Raise Our Own Queens